bilgino/angularforddd/README.md

 - Rich Domain Model
 - View Model

 The anemic domain model is quite often used in CRUD-based web applications as value container, conform to RESTful practices.
 The anemic domain model, however, is considered an anti-pattern because it does not contain business logic except `get` and `set` (CRUD) methods.
 It introduces a tight coupling with the UI controller and can't protect its invariants.
 Hence, the rich domain model is a more suitable candidate.
-By leveraging rich domain model representations we prevent **domain logic spreading across different layers multiple times**.
+By using rich domain model implementations, we prevent **business logic scattering across different layers multiple times**.
 The following example shows the negative side effect when using anemic domain models.

 Domain logic is coded in the UI controller: